craftercms/docs/source/security/processes.rst

   * Automated

-    * CI: Travis-CI
+    * Continuous Integration
-    * Code quality gate: Codacy
+    * Code quality gate
     * Security scans

       * Critical and High issues will be addressed
       * Medium and below issues will be addressed if we deem it a viable attack vector

-    * Penetration testing using OWASP ZAP and Burp Suite during every release
+    * Penetration testing for OWASP Top 10 every release

       * Critical and High issues will be addressed
       * Medium and below issues will be addressed if we deem it a viable attack vector